-The Amazon Associates Program is one of the most popular affiliate programs to monetise your blog.
+That's the case with the Amazon Associates Program.
+It is one of the most popular affiliate programs to monetise your blog.
 But it is easy to make mistakes because there are so many rules and so many requirements that it can be pretty overwhelming for new bloggers.

 So I have gone through the rules and picked 12 Amazon Affiliate mistakes that will get you kicked out of the program as well as some solutions.

 [Disclaimer: Some links in this post contain affiliate links.
 This means I get a commission if you purchase the product through my link at no extra cost to you.
 As an Amazon Affiliate I earn from qualifying purchases.]

 Before we go any further, do you want to be more productive with your affiliate marketing efforts?
 Then get my Affiliate Marketing Tracker and Planner here.